Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 To locate the information you need to cite the book, turn to the title page.
 The first piece of information you need is the author of the book.

-To list an author, type the name in reverse order.
+List the author with the name in reverse order.
 Type the last name, a comma, and then the first name, followed by a period.
 If the author's middle name or initial is given, include it after the first name.

 Bibliography Example: